 |10.00am||Panel II: Corporate Restructuring

-Corporate restructuring is a complex and highly detailed endeavour in any jurisdiction, but conducting such a project in Cyprus poses its own challenges due to the unique legal system of the country.
+Corporate restructuring is a complex and highly detailed endeavour in any jurisdiction, but conducting such a project in Cyprus poses its own challenges due to the complex legal and tax system of the country.
 This expert panel we have put together will discuss what is needed to successfully navigate this demanding issue.